Skip to main content

 4. To make recommendations to the Faculty Senate regarding changes in the procedures and instrument utilized in the evaluation of teaching.

-6. To make recommendations to the administration regarding resources that can be used by the faculty to improve teaching.
+6. To make recommendations to the administration regarding resources that faculty can use to improve teaching.

 Section I. Ad Hoc Committees

-1. The Senate, in consultation with the Senate secretary, may appoint such other temporary committees as are needed to facilitate the business of the faculty.
+1. The Senate, in consultation with the Senate vice-chair, may appoint such other temporary committees as are needed to facilitate the business of the faculty.

 2. A written report of the work of the committee shall be submitted to the Senate.